 In-depth review of the spectrum of New York employment law requirements HR must follow with respect to taxation of employee compensation.

-Employers often offer benefits that are not legally required in order to recruit and retain employees.
-This section provides an overview of common benefits, such as life insurance, Accidental Death and Dismemberment (AD&D) insurance, short-term and long-term disability benefits, and different forms of paid leave (e.g., vacation time, personal time, sick leave, holidays, jury duty leave, bereavement leave and sabbaticals).
+This section helps HR professionals understand the value of offering certain benefits, such as life insurance, accidental death and dismemberment (AD&D) insurance, short-term and long-term disability benefits, and different forms of paid leave (e.g., vacation time, personal time, sick leave, holidays, jury duty leave, bereavement leave and sabbaticals).

 Employment glossary definition of Group Term Life Insurance.